wantGIT/L4Proj/Timelog.md

 ### 8th Oct 2019
 * *4 hours* Followed a tutorial to download the necessary assets and created a simple scene in unity
+* *1 hour* Attempted to debug why the simple scene would not work on the phone :(